 Doing things now is my motto.
-If it’s possible, I’ll get things done right now, ASAP, way ahead before deadlines at work – even if I don’t like what my boss gave me to do.
+If it’s possible, I’ll get things done right now, ASAP, way ahead before deadlines at work.
 To me, this is a good use of time: show up to work, finish things now, move on to something else at work or go home.

 In Western cultures there seems to be more of a focus on looking after one’s health and well-being on the job.
 While sick leave entitlement is the norm (in most corporate full-time jobs) across the world, it’s those in the Western world who are more likely to use it.
 A study by PwC shows Australians take the most ‘sickies’ a year at 10 days (some using these days for non-legitimate reasons), with those in the UK taking an average of 9.1 sick days and in Asia 2.2 days.

 Then there is also personal, maternity and compassionate kinds of leave (varying across the world), and many of us take them when we have to.
 No matter who we are, sometimes we work because we have and want to.
 But sometimes we simply can’t because other parts of life calls with stronger conviction.